carlescn/rclone-jobman/README.md

 ## About

-**rclone-jobman** is a "job manager" that aims to simplify dealing with multyple sync jobs with [Rclone](https://rclone.org/).
+**rclone-jobman** is a "job manager" that aims to simplify dealing with multiple sync jobs with [Rclone](https://rclone.org/).

 ![rclone-jobman main menu](screenshot.png)

-I first wrote it as a very simple script for my specific necessities, but later I thought it would be a good exercice to try and make it more convenient for general use.
+I first wrote it as a very simple script for my specific necessities, but later I thought it would be a good exercise to try and make it more convenient for general use.
-So I expanded it adding subscripts for adding, editing and removing jobs, and a simple user interface usin whiptail.
+So I expanded it adding subscripts for adding, editing and removing jobs, and a simple user interface using whiptail.

 For now, the Rclone arguments are "hard-coded"
 (I mean, this is a script after all...)